metadatacenter/cedar-manual/docs/_sections/c4/updating_and_versioning.md

 (If it is a versioned resource, follow the instructions in the Creating and Managing Versions topic below.)

 After saving your updated element, go to the template that contains it.
-Import the updated element as described in <a href="https://metadatacenter.github.io/cedar-manual/sections/c2/3_adding_elements/">Adding Elements</a>; the updated element will appear at the bottom of your form.
+Import the updated element as described in [Adding Elements](https://metadatacenter.github.io/cedar-manual/sections/c2/3_adding_elements/); the updated element will appear at the bottom of your form.

 Move the element to the correct location in your form, and delete the element that is already there.